 In order for student responses to be registered with the instructor, students must register their i>clicker remote in class.
-I>clicker registration will take place at the beginning of class on September 11 and 18.
+I>clicker registration will take place at the beginning of class on September 17 and 24.

 Each student must have an i>clicker.
-I>clickers are furnished free on the first day of class with a refundable \$20 deposit.
-If there are more students than i>clickers, students not receiving an i>clicker are asked to purchase one at the University of Toronto bookstore on College Street west of St. George; the cost will be refunded on presentation of a receipt.
+Subject to availability, i>clickers are provided by the instructor on the first day of class, for a \$15 deposit plus a \$5 rental charge.
+If there are more students than i>clickers, students not receiving an i>clicker are asked to purchase one at the University of Toronto bookstore on College Street west of St. George.

 Students are asked to bring their i>clicker to class in order to receive credit for class participation.
-Students who forget their i>clicker in a class should advise the instructor at the beginning of class, who may be able to lend one; if none is available to be lent, the student should also email the instructor later so that participation marks can be added.
+Students who forget their i>clicker in a class should advise the instructor at the beginning of class, who may be able to lend one.
+If none is available to be lent, the student should keep track of his or her i>clicker "votes" and email them to the instructor later so that participation marks can be added.